RainerAtSpirit/caps/readme.md

 5. run `grunt` run tests in the test directory

 ###Contributing
-Write tests in `test/srcSpecs` that describes the desired functionality and implement in `src/`.
+Write tests in `test/specs/modules` that describes the desired functionality and implement it in `src/`.
 No pull requests will be accepted without associating tests.

 In absence of a formal style guide, follow the existing code style as close as possible.